 - United States Citizenship, Permanent Residency, or DACA Recipient.

-Students nominated by their college advisers to participate in the Program must complete a rigorous selection process that includes completion of a five-page application, as well as submission of letters of recommendation, high school transcripts, test score sheets, and a financial aid profile.
+Students nominated by their college advisers to participate in the Program must complete a rigorous selection process that includes completion of a five-page application, as well as submission of letters of recommendation, high school transcripts, test score sheets (if applicable), and a financial aid profile.
 Finalists are then selected and invited to interview.

 Milken Scholars are eligible to receive a range of resources that includes: